Courses open for registration

 The influence of the news media on public policy, public opinion and consumer behaviour is important to companies and organizations.
 For this reason, the public relations practitioner should understand how the news media works and how to establish and maintain positive relationships with the news media.

-This course will explain the role of the news media, how it operates, and the new guidelines that that govern interaction with the news media in today's changing media and technology environment.
+This course will explain the role of the news media, how it operates, and the new guidelines that govern interaction with the news media in today's changing media and technology environment.
 You will learn how to construct an effective media relations strategy, how to evaluate media relations within a corporate public relations plan, and practice using tools and methods used in relationships with the news media.

 The field of communications is undergoing a rapid transformation under the impact of the recent trends in digital revolution.
 While new communication channels are emerging, the way traditional media channels were previously used is also changing.
 PR practitioners of the 21st century must understand the new media culture and learn how to apply social media in public relations to adapt to this new environment.
 In this course, we will explore a variety of social media tools, along with the techniques to effectively use them.
 You will apply the relationship building aspect of social media and learn how to integrate these new practices into an overall social media strategy.
 We will examine the art of monitoring and measuring metrics to determine the effectiveness of social media strategies, utilizing current evaluation tools and methods.
 Pre-crisis planning tactics will also be integrated into strategic planning, with the awareness of the legal and ethical considerations that surround this new communication model.